Johann Jakob Scheuchzer: Travel works

 In the second category are his Itinera alpina tria (made in 1702–04), which was published in London in 1708, and dedicated to the Royal Society, while the plates illustrating it were executed at the expense of various fellows of the society, including the president, Sir Isaac Newton (whose imprimatur appears on the title-page), Sir Hans Sloane, Dean Aldrich, Humfrey Wanley, etc. The text is written in Latin, as is that of the definitive work describing his travels (with which is incorporated the 1708 volume) that appeared in 1723 at Leiden, in four quarto volumes, under the title of Itinera per Helvetiae alpinas regiones facta annis 1702–11.
+He also wrote Helvetiae stoicheiographia (1716–1718) based on his annual Alpine travels.

 These journeys led Scheuchzer to almost every part of Switzerland, particularly its central and eastern districts.
 Apropos of his visit (1705) to the Rhône Glacier, he inserts a full account of the other Swiss glaciers, as far as they were then known, while in 1706, after mentioning certain wonders to be seen in the museum at Lucerne, he adds reports by men of good faith who had seen dragons in Switzerland.
 He doubts their existence, but illustrates the reports by fanciful representations of dragons, which have led some modern writers to depreciate his merits as a traveller and naturalist, for the belief in dragons was then widely spread.

-In 1712 he published a map of Switzerland in four sheets (scale 1/290,000), of which the east portion (based on his personal observations) is far the most accurate, though the map as a whole was the best map of Switzerland till the end of the 18th century.
-At the end of his 1723 book he gives a full list (covering 27 quarto pages) of his writings from 1694 to 1721.
+In 1712, he published a map of Switzerland in four sheets (scale 1/290,000), of which the eastern portion (based on his personal observations) is by far the most accurate, though the map as a whole was the best map of Switzerland until the end of the 18th century.
+At the end of his 1723 book, he gives a full list (covering 27 quarto pages) of his writings from 1694 to 1721.

 Scheuchzer is also known for his paleontological work.
+He discovered and donated to museums the fossilized fishes from the slates of the Matt Formation in Glarus, which were among the earliest fossil fishes in Europe to be scientifically documented.
+These fossil fish became the target of a thriving fossil trade shortly after their public announcement.
 In his Lithographia Helvetica, he described fossils as "plays of nature" or alternately as leftovers from the biblical Flood.
 Most famously, he claimed that a fossilized skeleton found in a Baden quarry was the remains of a human who had perished in the deluge.
-This claim, which seemed to verify the claims of Christian scripture, was accepted for several decades after Scheuchzer's death, until 1811, when French naturalist Georges Cuvier re-examined the specimen and showed that it was actually a large prehistoric salamander.
+This claim, which seemed to verify the claims of Christian scripture, was accepted for several decades after Scheuchzer's death, until 1811, when French naturalist Georges Cuvier re-examined the specimen and showed that it was actually a large prehistoric salamander which was named in his memory as Andrias scheuchzeri.

 Honours and awards

 In November 1703, he was elected a Fellow of the Royal Society.
 Scheuchzerhorn (3462 m) and Scheuchzerjoch in the Bernese Alps are named after Johann Jakob Scheuchzer.
-Scheuchzeriaceae and Scheuchzeria palustris are named in his honor.
+Scheuchzeriaceae and Scheuchzeria palustris are named in his honour.